gemstone-source/gemstone-source.github.io/_posts/2023-05-13-interface.md

 File not found.
 ```
-The same message continue, meaning more fuzzing is needed here but i can enumerate more in `vendor`, Then lets continue to enumerate this directory.
+The same message continues, meaning more fuzzing is needed here but I can enumerate more in `vendor`, Then lets continue to enumerate this directory.

 **Command**
 ```